 Please tell your doctor if you have or recently have taken some medicines, even without prescription.

 Tell your doctor if you are pregnant or plan to become pregnant or are breastfeeding.
-SmofKabiven should only be given to pregnant or breastfeeding womens if the doctor find it necessary.
+SmofKabiven should only be given to pregnant or breast-feeding women if the doctor finds it necessary.

 How SmofKabiven is given

 How much will be given